minasbolaris/Company-Evaluation/README.md

  Every evaluation is the result of the summation of  three separate evaluations.1) Grade(0-4) based on an interview between Employee- Administrator 2)Grade(0-4) based on office r  report and 3)Grade(0-2) based on grade of employee's degree , letters of recommendation and project number.

 Job Application:
- The employees are upadated from the evaluators for the job openings.
+ The employees are updated from the evaluators for the job openings.

-We should create a table that we catalog the movements from each category(managers , evaluators, employees, admnistrators.If some energies accomplish , the table will be updated.
+We should create a table that we catalog the movements from each category(managers , evaluators, employees, admnistrators.
+If some energies accomplish , the table will be updated.

+In this project , we must create an ER diagramm ,  tables , inserts , store procedures and triggers.

+Store Procedures:
+1)We create a Store Procedure that,  it appeared all requests from each evaluator , evaluators' names and lastnames and the grades of every assessment.

+2)We create a Store Procedure that, which it given one ID and one evaluator's ID and if there are three grades on assessments , this store procedure will check them.
+If evaluations are completed , store procedure print a message and updated the table which called evaluation_result ,automatically.

+3)We create a Store Procedure , which it opened a free job.
+If the evaluations are completed , then printed the following message: "Tables are confirmed" and all the candidates with their grades on the wane.
+If not , then printed the following message: "Evaluation in process".

+Triggers:
+1)We create a trigger.
+When we try to update some data,the data like AFM, DOY and the name will keep their previous numbers.
+2) We create a trigger , which allows to the administrator  to change  personals profiles of evaluators , managers and employees .
+But anyone else can change the profiles.